needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsGettingStarted.md

 The names available within an asset are visible in the main Addressables group editor window.
 In addition, you can use an [`AssetReference`](../api/UnityEngine.AddressableAssets.AssetReference.html) to access the sub-object of an asset.
 See notes in the below section.

+For `SpriteAtlas` objects specifically, be sure that the **Include In Build** is enabled on the `SpriteAtlas` object.
+If **Include in Build** is disabled, then the `SpriteAtlas` cannot be built in any form, including the content build done by Addressables.

 ### Using the AssetReference class
 The [`AssetReference`](../api/UnityEngine.AddressableAssets.AssetReference.html) class provides a way to access Addressable Assets without needing to know their addresses.
 To access an Addressable Asset using the `AssetReference` class: